 1. Biltmore House: Discover the elegance and charm of Biltmore house on a self-guided tour that weaves through four floors.
 On your way, marvel at the original furnishings, art and artifacts collected by George Vanderbilt.
 Favorite rooms of the mansion include the Library with 10,000 books and the grand Banquet Hall with its 70-foot high ceiling!
 An in-depth audio guide and guided behind-the-scenes tours are available at an additional cost.

 2. Gardens: Take a stroll through meticulously manicured gardens designed by America’s foremost landscape architect, Frederick Law Olmsted.
 Begin in the Italian Garden, which features a series of reflection ponds, before heading down to the patterned Walled Garden.
 The Walled Garden features a rose garden with more than 250 varieties.
 In the spring as part of the Biltmore Blooms celebration, see the bright blooms in the Azalea Garden, one of the largest azalea collections in the country.
-Don't forget to head inside the Conservatory greenhouse, which showcases a wide variety of exotic plants including stunning orchids--and in through September 2019, will include a unique model train display.
+Don't forget to head inside the Conservatory greenhouse, which showcases a wide variety of exotic plants including stunning orchids and a unique model train display (March 9, 2022 – Feb.
+20, 2023).

 3. Bass Pond and Trails: From the gardens, the Bass Pond is just a short walk away.
 Sit a spell at the historic boathouse.
 Or choose a bench along the shore of the pond that offers a view of the beautiful red brick bridge that was featured in the movie, Last of the Mohicans.
 At the far end of the pond, you’ll find a man-made waterfall – a perfect place to sit and relax.
 The trail to the Bass Pond is part of a 22-mile network of walking and hiking trails on the Estate.
 All trails are pet-friendly (leashed dogs welcome).
 Trail maps are available at the main ticketing center when you arrive on the Estate, or from information kiosks located in front of the house and at Antler Hill Village.